Leasehold Advice

 The lease is the underlying contract: a long document that sets out the rights, the obligations and the term.
 The title register is a one-page summary kept by HM Land Registry that records who owns the leasehold interest, the term, the ground rent and any restrictions or notices on the title.
 For most quick checks (lease length, registered owner, charges) the title register is enough.
 For anything about what you can and cannot do with the flat, you need the lease itself.

 Peppercorn ground rent is a nominal amount, often £1 a year or even a literal peppercorn if demanded.
 In practice it means there is no real ground rent to pay.
-New residential leases granted on or after 30 June 2022 are restricted to a peppercorn by the Leasehold Reform (Ground Rent) Act 2022.
+Most new qualifying long residential leases granted on or after 30 June 2022 are restricted to a peppercorn by the Leasehold Reform (Ground Rent) Act 2022, with retirement-home leases brought within the rules from 1 April 2023 and limited exceptions.
 Older leases keep whatever ground rent they were originally granted, unless varied or extended.

 Possibly.
 The cleanest route is a Deed of Variation, agreed with the freeholder (and sometimes other parties such as the mortgage lender), which formally amends the offending clause.
 A statutory lease extension under the 1993 Act also automatically resets ground rent to a peppercorn for the extended term.
-For more serious disputes about the lease itself, the First-tier Tribunal (Property Chamber) can rule on certain matters such as service charge reasonableness, though it cannot rewrite the lease unprompted.
+For more serious disputes about the lease itself, the First-tier Tribunal (Property Chamber) can decide certain leasehold disputes, including service charge reasonableness, and can vary leases in limited statutory circumstances, though it cannot simply rewrite a lease because one party dislikes a clause.

 Forfeiture is the freeholder's right, in certain narrow circumstances, to terminate the lease for a serious breach (such as unpaid ground rent or service charge above a threshold, or a fundamental breach of the lease).
-In practice forfeiture is rare for residential leaseholders: there are statutory hurdles, formal notices and court applications involved, and a mortgaged flat is in practice almost impossible to forfeit without the lender stepping in to put things right.
+In practice forfeiture is rare for residential leaseholders: there are statutory hurdles, formal notices and usually a court or tribunal process involved, and a mortgaged flat is in practice almost impossible to forfeit without the lender stepping in to protect its security.
+Take urgent legal advice if forfeiture is ever threatened.
 The proposed Commonhold and Leasehold Reform Bill 2026 would abolish forfeiture entirely and replace it with a more proportionate enforcement claim process; for now, the existing rules still apply.

 Get a Cash Offer for Your Flat